montassar012/ethereum-flightSurety/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+## Versions

+- Truffle v5.1.61
+- Solidity - 0.6.12
+- Node v15.5.1
+- Web3.js v1.2.9
+- Ganache v1.2.3

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using React, Chakra-U ) and server app scaffolding.

 To install, download or clone the repo, then:

 `npm install`
+`npm --prefix ./src/dapp install ./src/dapp`

 `truffle compile`

 ## Develop Client